diso/wordpress-openid/readme.txt

 == Changelog ==

+= version 3.1.5 =
+ - add uninstall hook for WordPress 2.7 -- this will remove all traces of the plugin from the database

 = version 3.1.4 =
  - allow OP extensions to include XRDS Types in login service
  - run OpenID comment processor after Akismet, and skip if Akismet marks comment as spam